-- Work with the student to refine and focus the student's interests into a suitable thesis project; - Provide clear expectations for the thesis/project, addressing length, assessment, and other aspects germane to scholarship in the particular discipline; - Help identify appropriate thesis committee members; - Help student prepare a thesis proposal to be circulated to the committee one week in advance of the first committee meeting; - o Specific guidelines for this thesis proposal and meeting can be found on the Honors website (Committee Meeting Proposal Guidelines). - Help the student to convene a committee meeting in which the student will present the thesis proposal and receive feedback; - See specific guidelines for this meeting in the following sections of the Student Handbook (as of April 6, 2023): - "Holding a Committee Meeting", p.
-13; - Appendix B, p.
-22. - Be prepared to meet with the student regularly (at least biweekly, but we encourage weekly meetings) throughout the duration of the project; - Read and comment on drafts of the thesis as it develops; - Chair the student's thesis & Reading List defense; - Chair the thesis committee's deliberation on the level of honors to be awarded; - Grade the student in HON 498 and HON 499; and - Participate in the year-end Honors Celebration, if possible.
+- Work with the student to refine and focus the student's interests into a suitable thesis project; - Provide clear expectations for the thesis/project, addressing length, assessment, and other aspects germane to scholarship in the particular discipline; - Help identify appropriate thesis committee members; - Help student prepare thesis proposal to be circulated to the committee one week in advance of the first committee meeting.
+See specific guidelines for this thesis proposal and meeting in the Guidelines for Honors Thesis Committee Meeting Student Proposal (linked here and in the Appendix). - Help the student to convene a committee meeting, no later than eight weeks into the HON 498 semester, in which the student will present the thesis proposal and receive feedback.
+See specific guidelines for this thesis proposal and meeting in the Student Handbook Part II (linked here and in the Appendix). - Be prepared to meet with the student regularly (at least biweekly, but we encourage weekly meetings) throughout the duration of the project; - Read and comment on drafts of the thesis as it develops; - Chair the student's thesis & reading list defense;

+- Chair the thesis committee's deliberation on the level of honors to be awarded: - Grade the student in HON 498 and HON 499; and - Participate in the year-end Honors Celebration, if possible.